 A new California pet law, which took effect on January 1, 2019, will allow couples involved in divorce proceedings to petition for sole or joint ownership of a pet.

 Although there is no such thing as Father’s Day in Divorce Court, the courts have begun to realize that fathers are just as important to children as their mothers are.

-If this is your first Mother’s Day after divorce, consider the following advice before deciding whether or not to include your children’s grandmother in celebrations.
+If this is your first Mother’s Day after divorce, consider the following advice before deciding whether or not to include your children’s grandmother in your festivities.

 Co-parenting with an uncooperative ex-spouse is harmful for you and your children.
 Learn how to begin successfully parallel parenting and minimize the negative impacts felt by your children.